vsex7/OCR-Translator/ATTRIBUTION.md

 For documentation, websites, or applications using this code:

 ```
-Based on OCR Translator by Tomasz Kamiński
+Based on Game-Changing Translator by Tomasz Kamiński
 Original source: https://github.com/tomkam1702/OCR-Translator
 Licensed under GNU GPL v3
 ```